OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 Step 10.
 Next steps
 ================================================================================

 Now that you have successfully started your OpenNebula services, you can continue with adding content to your cloud.
 Add hypervisor Nodes, storage, and Virtual Networks.
-Or, provision Users with Groups and permissions, Images, define and run Virtual Machines.
+Or you can provision Users with Groups and permissions, Images, define and run Virtual Machines.

 Continue with the following guides:

 - :ref:`Open Cluster Deployment <open_cluster_deployment>` to provision hypervisor Nodes, storage, and Virtual Networks.
 - :ref:`VMware Node Deployment <vmware_cluster_deployment>` to add VMware vCenter Nodes.
-- :ref:`Management and Operations <operations_guide>` to add Users, Groups, Images, define Virtual Machines, and a lot of more ...
+- :ref:`Management and Operations <operations_guide>` to add Users, Groups, Images, define Virtual Machines, and a lot more ...

 .. |sunstone_login| image:: /images/sunstone-login.png
    :width: 350